Chili Public Library

 Parma Public Library

-Established in 1891, Parma Public Library in the Village of Hilton has served the community from its current location since 1978.
+Established in 1891, the Parma Public Library in the Village of Hilton has served the community from its current location since 1978.

 Mendon Public Library

-Established in 1912, Mendon Public Library has served the community from its current Honeoye Falls location since 2011.
+Established in 1912, the Mendon Public Library has served the community from its current Honeoye Falls location since 2011.

 Monroe County Libraries: Rush NY